Demystifying Prompts in Language Models via Perplexity Estimation: Experimental Setup

 We choose classification tasks from Huggingface Datasets,\footnote{\url{https://huggingface.co/docs/datasets/index}} with an attempt to have a set of diverse tasks that use relatively short inputs, with some prompts available in PromptSource \cite{promptsource}:\footnote{\url{https://github.com/bigscience-workshop/promptsource}} (a) \textbf{GLUE Cola} (grammaticality; \citealt{glue_cola}); (b) \textbf{Newspop} (news classification; \citealt{newspop}); (c) \textbf{AG News} (news classification; \citealt{ag_news}); (d) \textbf{IMDB} (movie review classification; \citealt{imdb}); (e) \textbf{DBpedia} (topic classification; \citealt{dbpedia}); (f) \textbf{Emotion} (classification to emotions; \citealt{emotion}); (g) \textbf{Tweet Offensive} (classification to offensive vs. not offensive tweets; \citealt{tweeteval}).
 We use 1,000 random examples from each dataset.

 The full set of manual prompts is listed in Section~\ref{sec:manual_prompts} in the Appendix.
-In these tasks, the prompt follows the input, and at the end of each prompt we add the choices of classes: \textit{``Choices: X, Y, Z. Answer:''} as we find it helps in terms of accuracy.
+In these tasks, the prompt follows the input, and at the end of each prompt we add the choices of classes (i.e., we provide the possible labels explicitly in the prompt by listing the possible answers as defined by the dataset itself.): \textit{``Choices: X, Y, Z. Answer:''} as we find it helps in terms of accuracy.
 Defining the label space likely helps in our zero-shot setting because there are no previous demonstrations from which the model can learn the possible classes.
 Additionally, adding class options to the prompt helps to reduce the effect of the surface form competition~\cite{surface}.
 The option of generating the answer and comparing it with the gold label was not reasonable here, since we cannot expect the model to generate the exact label as the first choice often enough.